Is OT Cybersecurity Better Bolted-On or Designed-In?

 Embedding OT Cybersecurity at All Levels for the Future

 OT connectivity will continue to grow in volume and importance, especially now that leading industrial equipment vendors have shown the way.
 The floodgates to business advantage through connected industrial installations have been opened permanently.
-OT teams will therefore need to factor cybersecurity into their daily and strategic activities.
+OT teams will therefore need to factor OT cybersecurity into their daily and strategic activities.
 In parallel, their IT colleagues may have a learning curve to better understand why OT and IT are still such different environments.

 Cybersecurity governance, awareness campaigns and data protection policies can set the example top-down, and ensure that cyber protection is always on the agenda for new OT projects.
-Meanwhile, spanning both new and legacy installations, software defined networking can provide everyday cybersecurity through SDN-compatible switches, monitors, and analyzers.
+Meanwhile, spanning both new and legacy installations, software defined networking can provide everyday cybersecurity in production through SDN-compatible switches, monitors, and analyzers.
 Without having to add new software or hardware to legacy systems, an SDN solution can even protect systems that are no longer supported by their original vendors, helping to keep OT secure at all levels.